jamayfieldjr/TAF_VER/readme.txt

 ii.
 Compute the sum of the total points correctly forecast (pcf) per group and divide by the sum of the total available points (ap) per group. iii.
 (TEMPO pcf + FM pcf) / (BECMG ap + TEMPO ap + FM ap)

 TAF Technical Readiness Metrics.
-Criteria Requirement (BCMG, TEMPO and FM)
-Hourly Score and Overall
+i.
+Criteria Requirement (TEMPO and FM) ii.
+Hourly Score and Overall Percentage Correct (TEMPO and FM)

-Percentage Correct (BCMG,
-TEMPO and FM)
-Category cig
+Category cig Accuracy
-Accuracy
-As described in Table 4.1 for
-individual weather personnel.
-Identify individual skills and deficiencies and take actions as necessary.
-As described in Table 4.1 for
-individual weather personnel.
+i.
+As described in aboved for individual weather personnel.
+Identify individual skills and deficiencies and take actions as necessary. ii.
+As described in aboved for individual weather personnel.

-Category vis
+Category vis Accuracy
-Accuracy
-As described in Table 4.1 for
-individual weather personnel.
-Identify individual skills and deficiencies and take actions as necessary.
-As described in Table 4.1 for
-individual weather personnel.
+i.
+As described in aboved for individual weather personnel.
+Identify individual skills and deficiencies and take actions as necessary. ii.
+As described in aboved for individual weather personnel.

-Category cig
+Category cig bias
-bias
-Number of total hours forecast for each cig category divided by the number of hours observed in each cig category.
-Report scores by hour in the TAF and an overall score for all hours of the
+i.
+Number of total hours forecast for each cig category divided by the number of hours observed in each cig category. ii.
+Report scores by hour in the TAF and an overall score for all hours of the TAF.

-TAF.
-Category vis
+Category vis bias
-bias
-Number of total hours forecast for each vis category divided by the number of hours observed in each vis category.
-Report scores by hour in the TAF and an overall score for all hours of the
+i.
+Number of total hours forecast for each vis category divided by the number of hours observed in each vis category. ii.
+Report scores by hour in the TAF and an overall score for all hours of the TAF.

-TAF.
-Present
-Weather
-Accuracy
+Present Weather Accuracy
-As described in Table 4.1 for
-individual weather personnel.
-Identify individual skills and deficiencies and take actions as necessary.
-As described in Table 4.1 for
-individual weather personnel.
+i.
+As described in aboved for individual weather personnel.
+Identify individual skills and deficiencies and take actions as necessary. ii.
+As described in Table 4.1 for individual weather personnel.

-Present
-Weather Bias
+Present Weather Bias
-Number of total hours forecast for each present weather event divided by the number of hours observed in each present weather category.
+i.
+Number of total hours forecast for each present weather event divided by the number of hours observed in each present weather
+    category.
-Report scores by hour in the TAF and an overall score for all hours of the
+ii.
+Report scores by hour in the TAF and an overall score for all hours of the TAF.

-TAF.
-FITL Value
+FITL Value Added
-Added
-Compute TAFVER MOPs
-according to Table 4.1 for the model produced TAF (if applicable).
-Subtract the model produced TAF MOPs from the
-FITL TAF MOPs to determine the
-FITL value added.
-Report scores by hour in the TAF for each MOP in Table 4.1 and include an overall score for all hours of the TAF
+i.
+Not used